LIVE | Trump on Iran: 'They'd like to make a deal, very badly'

 British Prime Minister Keir Starmer said Monday that the UK will not join the naval blockade of the Strait of Hormuz announced by President Trump.

-"We are not supporting the blockade," Starmer told BBC radio, adding that the U.K. "is not going to get dragged into" war with Iran.
+"We're not supporting the blockade," Starmer told BBC radio, adding that the U.K. "is not getting dragged into" war with Iran.

 The strategic Strait of Hormuz trade route should be reopened "as soon as possible," Turkey's foreign minister said Monday.